Item Level Event Notifications

 To ensure the operation is fail-safe, it is recommended to handle any potential exceptions within your application, as explained in Handling Failures.

-Register Item Notifications
+Register Item Level Event Notifications

 Given that callback has been implemented, a target method is created which contains multiple callbacks.
 The appropriate EventType is provided for monitoring only the specific client operations.
 These event types include ItemUpdated and ItemRemoved which must be specified by a separate method call.
 The EventDataFilter is specified to quantify the amount of information returned upon an event execution.
+Here, we explain how you can register item notifications for a particular item or set of items.

 Note